robbiekoski/robbiekoski.github.io/docs/homelab/nginx.md

   <img src="/assets/images/nginx_googlenameservers.png" alt="Google Domain Nameservers">

 ### Step 2: Setup A and CNAME records within Cloudflare DNS
-1. Create an `A record` that will direct traffic to your local Nginx Proxy Manager.
+1. Create an **A record** that will direct traffic to your local Nginx Proxy Manager.
 The `Name` should consist of your domain name and top-level domain, and the `Content` should consist of the local IP address that is hosting Nginx Proxy Manager.
 For example:
   <img src="/assets/images/nginx_arecords.png" alt="Cloudflare A Records">
-2. Then, create a `CNAME record` for each service you want to create a subdomain for.
-The `Name` should consist of the subdomain name (service name) and the `Content` should consist of your domain name and top-level domain.
+2. Then, create a **CNAME record** for each service you want to create a subdomain for.
+The `Name` should consist of the service name and the `Content` should consist of your domain name and top-level domain.
 For example:
   <img src="/assets/images/nginx_cnamerecords.png" alt="Cloudflare CNAME Records">